JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 ```

 If ``f(z)`` is holomorphic, then the derivative part of `frule` can be implemented as ``f'(z) \, \Delta z`` and the derivative part of `rrule` can be implemented as ``\Delta f \,  \overline{f'(z)}``.
-Consequently, holomorphic derivatives can be evaluated using
+Consequently, holomorphic derivatives can be evaluated using either of the following functions.
 ```
 function holomorphic_derivative_via_frule(f,z)
     fz,df_dz = frule((Zero(),1),f,z)